Dave Alvin

 David Albert Alvin (born November 11, 1955) is an American singer-songwriter, guitarist and producer.
 He is a former and founding member of the roots rock band the Blasters.
 Alvin has recorded and performed as a solo artist since the late 1980s and has been involved in various side projects and collaborations.
 He has had brief stints as a member of the bands X and the Knitters.
+He often refers to himself as "Blackjack Dave," in reference to his 1998 album and song of the same name.

 Early life

 Alvin grew up in Downey, California.
-He and his older brother, Phil Alvin, as teenagers attended rockabilly and country music venues.
+He and his older brother, Phil Alvin, as teenagers frequented blues, rockabilly and country music venues.
 Dave attended Long Beach State University.

 Career

 With the Blasters

 In 1979, Alvin and his brother Phil formed the roots-rock band The Blasters with fellow Downey residents Bill Bateman and John Bazz.
 Alvin served as the group's lead guitarist and chief songwriter.
 The Rough Guide to Rock noted the ever-increasing numbers of originals that Alvin wrote for the Blasters, along with his maturation into a great songwriter.

 Other artists have covered Alvin's songs.
 For example, "Marie Marie" became a British-German top 20 hit in 1980 for Shakin' Stevens and received a zydeco treatment in 1987 from Buckwheat Zydeco.
 Dwight Yoakam recorded "Long White Cadillac" in 1989.

 Alvin was in the original lineup until 1986.
 His departure reflected internal tension in the band, but ultimately he wanted to sing his own songs while his brother Phil Alvin was the established lead vocalist for the group.

 Alvin has rejoined the Blasters for some reunion tours and live albums with the original lineup.
 He has also occasionally performed with the band under other circumstances as well.